akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-open-webui/README.md

 - **GPU**: Any supported Linode GPU instance type
 - **Memory**: Varies by model size (check model requirements)
 - **Storage**: Sufficient space for model files (models can be several GB)

+## RAG Operations in Open WebUI

+Open WebUI provides built-in support for RAG operations allowing users to chat with their documents.
+This implementation uses Nginx as a frontend web service proxy to the Open WebUI container.
+Users that are looking to upload documents larger than 100MBs are required to update Nginx's `client_max_body_size` to a larger value.

+You can find the Nginx virtual host configuration in `/etc/nginx/sites-enabled/${DOMAIN}`.
+Where `${DOMAIN}` should reflect the rDNS of your compute instance.